hackclub/hackclub/workshops/todo_app_using_meanjs/README.md

 ## Part XI: Now let's run our final application

-Now we will run our final ToDo MEAN.JS application.
+Now we will run our final To-do MEAN.js application.

 To run we know which command, we have to use